 Information Technology Facilities and Services

-To leverage this high-performance digital community, UD requires all incoming students to have a notebook computer that meets minimum hardware and software requirements set forth by each academic area.
+To leverage this high-performance digital community, UD requires all incoming students to have a notebook computer that meets the hardware and software requirements set forth by each academic area.
 UD provides software such as Microsoft Office, SPSS and SAS to support learning, communication and collaboration within and beyond the classroom.
 Students at the University of Dayton are encouraged to become highly proficient in using the tools of the information age as they prepare for their chosen careers.